Mélanie De Biasio: Career

 Melanie De Biasio was proclaimed to be the Best Live Act by Gilles Peterson and received his Track Of The Year award in 2016.
 In the same year she also won the European Border Breakers Award and the Champagne Price in France, along with the Octave De La Musique, D6BELS and Medaille Chevalier Wallon in Belgium.
 At the Haldern Pop Festival in 2016, she collaborated with Damien Rice, on a spectral cover of Nina Simone's 'Be My Husband'.

 Also in 2016, Melanie De Biasio and her band recorded an exploratory version of a new track she had been working on.
 The take runs to almost 25 minutes and was released uncut on an EP, named Blackened Cities.
 The EP's cover artwork contains a black-and-white picture of Melanie De Biasio's home city Charleroi by photographer Stephan Vanfleteren.

 In 2017 Melanie De Biasio released her third studio album, Lilies.
 It was reviewed very favourably and De Biasio once again received multiple awards, including best composer/author at the 2017 Music Industry Awards and D6BELS Awards.
 Shortly thereafter she played 3 sold-out concerts in a row at the Ancienne Belgique in Brussels.
 Melanie De Biasio then started a 2 year tour with concerts at festivals and venues all across the globe.
 While on tour, her track 'I Feel You – Eels Remix' was used to promote the film Alien: Covenant directed by Ridley Scott, it runs during the entire in-universe short movie "Meet Walter" starring Michael Fassbender.

 In 2018, the President of Italy honoured Melanie De Biasio as Cavaliere Della Stella d'Italia.

 Community projects

 Starting in 2011, De Biasio worked with prisoners for two years in a collective creative process using voice, movement, breath and rhythm, in collaboration with the non-profit organization Avanti that led to a critically acclaimed performance in the prison.

-In 2017, in collaboration with a group of 10 patrons of the arts from Charleroi, Mélanie De Biasio bought the house built in 1877 for Jules Audent, then mayor of the city.
+In 2017, in collaboration with a group of 10 patrons of the arts from Charleroi, Melanie De Biasio bought the house built in 1877 for Jules Audent, then mayor of the city.
 This building had long been occupied by the Italian consulate.
 After renovation works the site is now being used as an artist residence named, l'Alba - House of Shared Talents.